sirpenski/XSession/README.md

 <br>
 <br>
 <b>5.
-In the ConfigureServices function in startup.cs, add the following to configure asp.net core to use session management and to store in server side memory.
+In the ConfigureServices function in startup.cs, add the following to configure asp.net core to use session management and to store in server side memory.</b>
 <br>
 <br>
 <pre>